Stock market today: Wall Street holds firmer after Hong Kong stocks fall to worst day since 2008

 NEW YORK (AP) — U.S. stocks are steadying themselves on Tuesday as falling oil prices release some of the pressure that’s built up on the market.

-The S&P 500 was 0.6% higher in morning trading and clawing back some of its losses from the day before.
-The Dow Jones Industrial Average was up 30 points, or 0.1%, and likewise nearing its record set last week, while the Nasdaq composite was 1% higher, as of 10 a.m.
+The S&P 500 was 0.7% higher in midday trading and clawing back most of its loss from the day before.
+The Dow Jones Industrial Average was up 33 points, or 0.1%, and likewise nearing its record set last week, while the Nasdaq composite was 1.1% higher, as of 11:15 a.m.
 Eastern time.

 Wall Street held firm even though stock markets around the world sank following scary swings in China, as euphoria about possible stimulus for the world's second-largest economy gave way to disappointment.
 Stocks tumbled 9.4% in Hong Kong for their worst day since the 2008 global financial crisis.